NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/end_effector_interface.rst

 =====================================

 | This package handles the End Effector Panel of a robot, it is supported from Ned 2.
-| It provides services and topics specific to the End Effector Panel for use by an end user.
+| It provides services and topics specific to the End Effector Panel in order to be used by a final user.

-.. todo:: là je comprends pas la phrase

 | However, it does not deal with the low level bus communication with the components: this is done in the :doc:`ttl_driver` package.